 Why buy a portable generator for camping?

 While it’s nice to get off the grid and spend time away from our smartphones and other electronic devices, modern conveniences such as air conditioning, refrigerators, and lighting can help make a camping trip an enjoyable experience for everyone.
-However, providing electricity for these devices can be a challenge when you’re many miles away from civilization.
+However, providing electricity for these devices can be challenging when you’re miles away from civilization.
 Thankfully, portable generators are more affordable than ever and provide a simple way to generate electricity to power your electronics.
 With a high-quality portable generator, you can power the appliances in your RV, charge your smartphone, and even provide electricity for the perfect cup of drip coffee.

 What should you consider in a portable generator?

 - Model: While certain heavy-duty portable generators might be perfect for keeping the many appliances in your RV powered up, a more lightweight and budget-friendly option can serve you well if you just wish to power a floodlight and keep your phone charged.
 To determine which portable generator is suited to your needs, pay close attention to its size, fuel source, number and type of power outlets, rated and peak wattage, and operating volume.

 - Portability: In terms of weight, size, and overall portability, generators marketed as “portable” cover a broad spectrum.
 For this reason, pay close attention to a unit’s size and weight to ensure you can utilize the portable generator however you want.
 Don’t forget that even heavier generators can be portable if they have wheels and an easy-to-move design.